Vers-AI/versusai-sc2-bot-template/README.md

 ## Creating your bot
 ### Setup
 Click the green `Use this template` button above to create your own copy of this bot.
-Now, using **Windows PowerShell** clone your new repository to your local computer using git:
+Now clone your new repository to your local computer using git:
 ```bash
 git clone <your_git_clone_repo_url_here>
 ```